-Recovery-ready workplaces are characterized by the adoption of policies and practices that:
+Recovery-ready workplaces adopt policies and practices that:

-- Expand employment opportunities for people in or seeking recovery;
+- expand employment opportunities for people in or seeking recovery;

-- Inform employees in recovery that they may have the right to reasonable accommodations and other protections that can help them keep their jobs;
+- inform employees in recovery that they may have the right to reasonable accommodations and other protections that can help them keep their jobs;

 The federal government, non-federal public sector, and the private sector can all establish recovery-ready workplaces.
-Additionally, states, local governments, unions, trade, or industry groups, Chambers of Commerce, or independent entities such as community-based organizations, can lead multi-employer efforts that offer training, technical assistance, consultation, and certification as recovery-ready workplaces.
+Additionally, states, local governments, unions, trade or industry groups, chambers of commerce, or independent entities such as community-based organizations, can lead multi-employer efforts that offer training, technical assistance, consultation, and certification as recovery-ready workplaces.

 1 Here the term "substance misuse" means use of prescription drugs other than prescribed or without a prescription, problem use of alcohol, or any use of illegal drugs.